 - you must be able to read the general terms and conditions before making a final decision to work with the self-employed professional.

 A zzp’er is entitled to the same working conditions as your employees.
 This means that when they carry out the work within your office, you must ensure a healthy and safe workplace.
-If you fail to do so, you run the risk of complaints and an inspection by the Inspectorate SZW (available in seven languages).
+If you fail to do so, you run the risk of complaints and an inspection by the Netherlands Labour Authority (available in seven languages).

-- Directly: you hire a self-employed person without the intervention of another party.
+- Directly: you hire a self-employed professional without the intervention of another party.
 Make sure to check whether a model agreement is available.

 - Intermediary: this can be a temping or employment agency.
 They hire a self-employed professional and hire them out to you.
 The self-employed professional invoices the intermediary.

-- Payroll company: with payrolling, the self-employed person is on the payroll of the payroll agency.
+- Payroll company: with payrolling, the self-employed professional is on the payroll of the payroll agency.
 This agency takes care of the entire administration for you.

 Pay attention to chain liability

 When hiring a zzp’er through an employment agency or payrolling, keep in mind that you must pay attention to chain liability.
-This is relevant if workers contracted by the self-employed person are doing the actual job.
-All parties in the chain can be held liable for the payment of those workers.
+This is relevant if workers contracted by the self-employed professional are doing the actual job.
+All parties in the chain can be held liable (in Dutch) for the payment of those workers.